TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

 Maintenance
 -----------

-1. Get the list of available exception codes of a TYPO3 release by running
+1. Get the list of available exception codes for each TYPO3 release by running

    .. code-block:: bash

-      Build/Scripts/runTests.sh -s listExceptionCodes > exceptions_{typo3version}.json

-   in the TYPO3 CMS repository and copy the resulting exceptions.json to the folder ``app/packages/exception-pages/res/exceptions``.

-2. Run the merge script by
+      # Linux
+      make fetch

+      # MacOS and Windows
+      docker-compose -f admin.yml run --rm fetch-exception-code-files

+   It pulls the current TYPO3 Git repository, checks out each TYPO3 release and creates an according exception code file in folder ``app/packages/exception-pages/res/exceptions`` - if it does not exist already.

+2. Merge all exception code files into one final aggregation file by

    .. code-block:: bash